 Tomorrow, is the first blank page of a 365 page book.
 Write a good one.-Brad Paisley

-The biggest reason most people don’t even consider traveling like a vagabond or opt for extensive long-term travel is because of an understandable myth; that it’s expenive and only for the rich.
+The biggest reason most people don’t even consider traveling like a nomad or opt for extensive long-term travel is because of an understandable myth; that it’s expenive and only for the rich.

 You have to understand that even at $1,750 a month as a world traveler, that cost is very high, at least compared to many other vagabonds and lifestyle travelers that I’ve met along the way.